 Trenching to discover the source of kilometre-scale, silver (+- antimony, lead and arsenic)-in-soil anomalies were carried out over the California Lake, Carroll and Bear Creek silver targets.
 As well, an induced polarization geophysical survey was completed over the Bear Creek target area.
 Trenching to follow-up anomalous base metal anomalies in soil were carried out over the McMaster and Restigouche Properties.
 Soil sampling was carried out to validate soils with anomalous base metal values at California Lake.
-Figure 1. shows the locations of the various target areas and summarizes significant results to date.
+More trenching, soil sampling, prospecting and if warranted, drilling, is expected over these target areas and the Upsalquitch silver zone, under an earn-in agreement with Advance Lithium Corporation.